Lucy Hyde (MBACP)

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP), UK Association for Transactional Analysis (UKATA) and Association for Counselling & Therapy Online (ACTO).
-For my work in Italy I'm registered with Coordinamento Nationale Counsellor Professionisti (CNCP).
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP), a member of Association for Counselling & Therapy Online (ACTO) and the Scottish Transactional Analysis Association (STAA).

 I have volunteered in the past as a counsellor at a community health project that offers short-term counselling free of charge.
 I have also provided emotional support and single-session counselling to service-users at a charity providing holiday respite for people with long-term conditions.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.